 RICHMOND, Va.
 (WAVY) — Coronavirus is a disease that’s not only harming the health of Virginia’s workforce — it’s also impacting the health of the Commonwealth’s economy.

-Thousands of Virginians are out of work since the COVID-19 outbreak led to the closures of schools, governments, and nonessential businesses across the state.
+Hundreds of thousands of Virginians became out of work since the COVID-19 outbreak led to the closures of schools, governments, and nonessential businesses across the state.
+Although the Commonwealth has slowly begun to reopen some of these businesses, many people are still without a job.

 10 On Your Side is dedicated to helping you understand unemployment and seek help during this unprecedented time.
 Here we will provide you the most up-to-date information on unemployment: The data, how to apply, and how the state and federal governments plan to help.